CyberAnt-Coder/Incident-Handlers-Journal/README.md

-<h1>Incident-Handler's-Journal</h1>
+# Incident-Handler's-Journal

-<h2>Description</h2>
+## Description
-For this activity, we were given a blank Incident Handler's Journal and were tasked with filling it in as we progressed through the course.
+For this activity, I used a blank Incident Handler's Journal and filled it in I progressed through the Google Cybersecurity Professional course.
 I used my journal to record a cybersecurity incidnet, a phishing alert, a packet capture, and an investigation of a suspicious file hash.
 <br />

 # Cybersecurity Journal Entries